kangk1204/Octopus-toolkit2/doc/error.rst

 First, ``check the network connection`` of your computer.
 If it is ok, please ``check the`` `NCBI <https://www.ncbi.nlm.nih.gov/>`_ and whether the server is operating normally.

 If the above cannot solve the problem, the connection to the NCBI may be ``timed out`` due to unknown reasons.
-Please re-run the Octopus-toolkit later (``temporary phenomenon``).
+Please re-run Octopus-toolkit after some time (``temporary phenomenon``).

 .. _err_002: